paintedlbird7/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A DOM is the HTML you write that is parsed by the browser and turned into the Document Object Model where JS can be manipulated.

 2. What is an event?

+"things" that happen to HTML elements.
+When JavaScript is used in HTML pages, JavaScript can "react" on these events.
+An example of An event is when a user clicks on a button.

 3. What is an event listener?

+When the program waits for an event to occur.
+Examples of an event are the user clicking or moving the mouse, pressing a key on the keyboard

 4. Why would we convert a NodeList into an Array?

+Because this way, we can select each individual node instead of the entire list.
+For example, in the entire list, h2, would come up anything similar to h2 not only the h2 you want.

 5. What is a component?

+a small, potentially re-usable set of logic, behaviors and interface elements (UI or API).

 ### Git Set up